mmartins000/digisign-oracle/README.md

 ### Why?

 Initial use case: to provide [Decred Project](https://decred.org) users with a graphical interface option to verify the digital signature of Decred packages downloaded from Github.
-You can watch this code running on [Stakey Club](https://stakey.club) at https://stakey.club.
+You can watch this code running on [Stakey Club](https://stakey.club/digisign-oracle) at https://stakey.club/digisign-oracle.

-DigiSign Oracle can verify any package/message signed with PGP.
+DigiSign Oracle can verify any package signed with PGP.

 ## Release notes